 If you choose to not set boundaries, you are choosing discomfort.
 You are choosing to not have your needs met.
 To take a backseat in your own life.

 Sweet friend, you deserve to take up space.
 You have a voice.
 Do not let your stepmom status become somehow unequal.
 You are an equal member of your family, and you deserve to have your needs met.

 Setting boundaries can feel uncomfortable.
 But if you’re going to be uncomfortable either way, wouldn’t you rather have your needs met?
+Check out our workshop!

-If you think you could benefit from individualized support, apply now to find out if coaching would be a good fit for you!
+Or if you think you could benefit from individualized support, apply now to find out if coaching would be a good fit for you!

 P.S.
 In case you need permission like I did, it’s okay to say “No.”